ajaysureshcodes/ice-4131-labs/lab6/README.md

 6. Workload allocation

 From now on, the only function we will modify is `renderLoop`.
 The workload allocation is the same as we saw with Pthread.
 Instead of threads however, we are now dealing with processes.

 The total number of processes is the world size:

 ```cpp
 int world_size;
 MPI_Comm_size(MPI_COMM_WORLD, &world_size);
 ```

-The rank (process ID) of the process is retrieved as follows:
+You'll also need to get access to the rank (process ID) here.
+Use this snippet of code from earlier for that:

 ```cpp
 int rank;